Cape Adare

 Cape Adare is a prominent cape of black basalt forming the northern tip of the Adare Peninsula and the north-easternmost extremity of Victoria Land, East Antarctica.

+It is the site of the first confirmed landing on the Antarctic mainland—undertaken from Antarctic in 1895—and the first base on the Antarctic mainland—established by Southern Cross in 1899.
+On both occasions an important role was played by Carstens Borchgrevink.

 Description

 Marking the north end of Borchgrevink Coast and the west end of Pennell Coast, the cape separates the Ross Sea to the east from the Southern Ocean to the west, and is backed by the high Admiralty Mountains.
 Cape Adare was an important landing site and base camp during early Antarctic exploration.
 Off the coast to the northeast are the Adare Seamounts and the Adare Trough.

 History

-Captain James Ross discovered Cape Adare in January 1841 and named it after his friend the Viscount Adare (the title is derived from Adare, Ireland).
+Captain James Ross discovered Cape Adare in January 1841 and named it after his friend Viscount Adare (the title is derived from Adare in County Limerick in Ireland; Lord Adare later became, in 1850, the 3rd Earl of Dunraven and Mount-Earl).

 In January 1895, Norwegian explorers Henrik Bull and Carsten Borchgrevink from the ship Antarctic landed at Cape Adare as the first documented landing on Antarctica, collecting geological specimens.
 Borchgrevink returned to the cape leading his own expedition in 1899 and erected two huts, the first human structures built in Antarctica.
 The expedition members overwintered and the survivors were picked up in January 1900.
 This was the first expedition party ever to winter over on the Antarctic continent.
 Zoologist Nicolai Hanson died during the winter and was buried at Cape Adare.

 The closest research station in modern times was Hallett Station, the joint New Zealand/United States station at Cape Hallett, 63 miles (101 km) to the south.
 This base was in use from 1957 to 1973.

 The Australian Bicentennial Antarctic Expedition set out from Cape Adare for their successful assault on Mount Minto in 1988.
 The expedition's support vessel was moored to the ice shelf in the bay and maintained radio contact with the climbers during their ascent.